Skip to content

 • Contact Us

-Creating a Health Journal
+Creating a Personal Health Journal (Health Diary)

 If you are having any symptoms or have any questions, please call 811 to speak with a registered nurse 24 hours a day.

-A health journal is an easy way to keep track of your health.
-By recording your health history, you can keep track of illnesses, medicines, treatments and procedures.
-Be sure to take your health journal to your healthcare provider’s appointments.
-This will help you provide your healthcare provider with exact information about your health.
-Your healthcare provider can also help you keep your health journal up-to-date.
+A personal health journal is an easy way to keep track of your health.
+Keeping track of your health history helps you to be an informed patient.
+Knowledge allows you to take more control of your healthcare.
+A personal health journal also helps you stay healthy.
+Take your health journal to your healthcare provider’s appointments.
+This provides your healthcare provider with exact information about your health.

 Date